pschachte/wybe/WYBE.md

 The size of a type is the size of its largest constructor.
 Because Wybe will automatically box values that are larger than a word of memory, `sizeof` will never return a value larger than the size of an address.
 The first argument can be anything except for an outwards-flowing variable.
+To find the size of a type *ty* where no value of that type is readily available, you can use `_:`*ty* as the argument.
-The type of the second argument, *int_type*, can have any integer represented type, therefore, it is generally recommended to explicitly specify the type of this argument if it can't otherwise be inferred from context.
+The type of the second argument, *int_type*, can have any integer type, therefore, it is generally recommended to explicitly specify the type of this argument if it can't otherwise be inferred from context.